atick-faisal/label-studio/docs/source/guide/install_enterprise_k8s.md

 kubectl get pods
 ```

-## Restart Label Studio Enterprise using Helm
+## Restart Annotation Hub Enterprise using Helm

 Restart your Helm release by doing the following from the command line:

-1. Identify the &lt;RELEASE_NAME&gt; of the latest Label Studio Enterprise release:
+1. Identify the &lt;RELEASE_NAME&gt; of the latest Annotation Hub Enterprise release:
 ```shell
 helm list
 ```
-2. Restart the rqworker for Label Studio:
+2. Restart the rqworker for Annotation Hub:
 ```shell
 kubectl rollout restart deployment/<RELEASE_NAME>-ls-rqworker
 ```
-3. Restart the Label Studio Enterprise app:
+3. Restart the Annotation Hub Enterprise app:
 ```shell
 kubectl rollout restart deployment/<RELEASE_NAME>-ls-app
 ```

-## Uninstall Label Studio Enterprise using Helm
+## Uninstall Annotation Hub Enterprise using Helm

-To uninstall Label Studio Enterprise using Helm, delete the configuration.
+To uninstall Annotation Hub Enterprise using Helm, delete the configuration.

 From the command line, run the following:
 ```shell